-Initially, there were three main trim levels: base level Work, midlevel LS and luxury-equipped LT.
-The LS was replaced for 2009 with the similar VL and the following year the midlevel trim was dropped, leaving just the Work and LT versions.
+Initially, there were three main trim levels: the base level Work, midlevel LS and luxury-equipped LT.
+The LS was replaced for 2009 with the similar VL, and the following year the midlevel trim was dropped, leaving just the Work and LT versions.
 Work models were pretty basic as expected, while springing for the LT meant perks such as upgraded materials, full power accessories, a better stereo, satellite radio and even leather upholstery.

-Until 2007, the Colorado was powered by a 2.8-liter inline-4 with 175 horsepower or a 3.5-liter inline-5 that made 220 hp.
+Until 2007, the Colorado was powered by a 2.8-liter inline-four with 175 horsepower or a 3.5-liter inline-five that made 220 hp.
 For 2007, those engines grew to 2.9 liters with 185 hp and 3.7 liters with 242 hp, respectively.
 A 5.3-liter V8 rated at 300 hp became optional in 2009.

-The V8 was clearly the most capable engine available, but also the most inefficient.
+The V8 was clearly the most capable engine available, but it was also the most inefficient.
 Although the four-cylinder version could have a five-speed manual, chances are most Colorados you come across will have the four-speed automatic that was optional on the four-cylinder and standard on the other engines.

-Read the most recent 2012 Chevrolet Colorado review.
+Read the most recent 2018 Chevrolet Colorado review.